Geek, gamer, writer, graphic artist. KL Yong's favorite shows and adventures are those that allow him to enjoy the world

 4. Saints Row

 After a change in franchise ownership, and years of discussions and rumors, a Saints Row movie was officially revived in 2019.
 In May 2019, it was also announced that F. Gary Gray of The Fate of the Furious would be helming the project, with “Lifelong Gamer” writer Greg Russo penning the script.
 Russo, incidentally, is also working on movie reboots of Mortal Kombat and Resident Evil.

 All seems hopeful.
-Gray has also proven himself capable of balancing fun, humor, and over-the-top action.
-In spite of these, though, I can’t say I’m optimistic about the project.
+Notably, Gray has also proven himself capable of balancing fun, humor, and over-the-top action.
+Despite these, though, I can’t say I’m optimistic about the project.